 A1 Circumstances Requiring Collection of Information

 The Laura Bush 21st Century Librarian (LB21) Grant Program was developed to improve diversity and technological sophistication within the library profession.
 To accomplish these goals, the grants were designed to recruit new librarians from students who had not made a decision as to their profession, individuals already working in libraries (e.g., as support staff), and those considering a second career.
 Specific efforts would be made to reach out to populations not well represented in the current pool of librarians (e.g., ethnically and racially diverse), speakers of languages in addition to English (e.g., Spanish), and those who could assist the physically challenged (e.g., hearing impaired).
 Since 2003, the Institute of Museum and Library Services (IMLS) has awarded over 280 LB21 grants supporting initiatives addressing Library and Information Science (LIS) education, training of library staff, research, and institutional capacity.
 The LB21 grant program has provided nearly $150,000,000 to hundreds of eligible grantees including but not limited to libraries, colleges and universities, untenured tenure-track faculty in library and information science, library associations, and other not-for-profit organizations.
-In spite of the number and amount of awards made under the LB21 grant program there has been no evaluation of the LB21 grant program to date, though a preliminary study of completed grants from 2003-2005 identified impacts on the master’s and doctoral levels.
+In spite of the number and amount of awards made under the LB21 grant program there has been no evaluation of the LB21 grant program to date.
 Without such an evaluation, there is no evidence of whether the program is achieving its intended goals and no informing direction for IMLS based on prior grant successes.

 The goal of the current LB21 Grant Program Evaluation is to identify lessons learned and best practices in achieving IMLS’s LB21 goals.
 This research study aims to highlight various qualities of the grants and to identify which program components met IMLS goals to guide future grant selection.
-The research will be conducted through a case study of a selection of grants, representing the full spectrum of grants which IMLS funds.
+The research will be conducted through a case study of a selection of grants, representing the full spectrum of currently funded grant types.
 In order to capture the richness and unique qualities of the grant projects, researchers will contact grantees by phone and conduct interviews.
 This essential information will bring the grant exemplars to light to benefit the field and highlight best practices to inform future LB21 grant giving.

 A2 Indicate How, by Whom, and for What Purpose the Information Is to Be Used